laica-ayudavets/MiComu/replit.md

 -   GHL sync failures are logged but don't block the main application flow
 -   If GHL credentials are not configured, sync is silently skipped
 -   Failed syncs can be retried manually or through future batch sync functionality
+-   All sync is performed with proper authorization checks (community ownership verification)

 # External Dependencies